 The NIGHT has a weighty knot of cable that you can move up and down the length of the cord (it’s the same material but not part of the cable).
 We’re fans over here at Macworld HQ – it works really well, and once you’ve got one next to your bed, you’ll want one for all your other devices.
 The reinforced cord means no tangled wires and a long life of no frayed ends.
 Hopefully.

 TeckNet 1m Lightning Cable

 It works.
-It's one metre long.
-It usually costs about a fiver.
+It's 10cm to 3 metres long and available in six colours.
+It costs less than a fiver.
 It's a no-brainer.

 Satechi Flexible Lightning to USB Cable

 This Satechi cable is another great choice for anyone who just wants a simple short cable to connect their iPhone to their laptop, without unnecessary length getting tangled up everywhere.

 It's available in either 6in, 10in (and 14in in the US), either white or black (£14.99/$12.99), and has a sleek, flexible silicone design.